meryem-elaffani/Semantic-search-engine/README.md

 converted user input into a semantic vector using the same model as above.

 Similarity Search:
-Use cosine similarity or a specialized vector search library
+Used a specialized vector search library

 and result:
 return relevant data title, link as "Read more".